-Despite the game requiring a permanent internet connection via Origin, this is the first time Sim City in the franchise has a multiplayer function.
+Despite the game requiring a permanent internet connection (glad to have Eatel – isp in my area) via Origin, this is the first time Sim City in the franchise has a multiplayer function.
 From here, you can visit your friends’ cities to have a look, utilise their commodities (and vice versa) for your city at a cost.
 In addition, Sim City has leaderboards amongst Origin friends.
 For me personally, I did not pay too much attention to this, as I am not used to playing Sim City on a multiplayer level.
 It does serve as a good measure for players who have a competitive edge amongst friends.

 The visual settings are different, and rather than staring down at a grid from a bird’s eye view, the mouse curser allows to zoom in and out, and swing the camera angle around.
 In each zoning, the building designs appear to be random and thorough with detail.
 For example, if you zone a commercial block, it may build a restaurant, a clothing store and a Laundromat with finished touches to suit for the business sign and paint colour; you do not need to select what kind of business that zoning will be.
 By hovering your curser over any of the individual buildings, it will show how much profit the business makes for your city, plus any general thoughts.